aleksejmutic/jlox/README.md

 # The Lox Interpreter

 Welcome to my Lox interpreter project!
-This repository contains the **initial skeleton** of a Lox interpreter written in Java, inspired by the book **[*Crafting Interpreters*](https://craftinginterpreters.com/)** by Robert Nystrom.
+This repository contains the code for the Lox interpreter written in Java, inspired by the book **[*Crafting Interpreters*](https://craftinginterpreters.com/)** by Robert Nystrom.

 ---

 ##  Purpose

 I am currently reading *Crafting Interpreters* to learn **how programming languages, interpreters, and compilers are made**.
-This project is a hands-on exploration of the concepts presented in the book.
+This project exists to learn the concepts presented in the book.

-The goal is to **build a working interpreter from scratch** while experimenting with ideas and implementing my own variations on the language syntax and semantics.
+The goal is to **build a working interpreter from scratch** while experimenting with new ideas and implementing my own variations on the language syntax and semantics.

 ---